-Equitable Building: This building houses the offices of the New York State Attorney General's Office but in the film represents the offices of the LF Rothschild bank.
+- Equitable Building: This building houses the offices of the New York State Attorney General's Office but in the movie it represents the offices of the LF Rothschild bank.
 It is located at 120 Broadway.

-World Financial Center: Belfort had his yacht Naomi moored near the World Financial Center when it is taken into police custody and is visited by agent Patrick Denham.
+- World Financial Center: Belfort had his yacht Naomi moored near the World Financial Center when he is taken into police custody and is visited by Agent Patrick Denham.

-10. Serena's return at Gossip Girl's Grand Central Terminal in Midtown Manhattan
+10. Serena's return to Gossip Girl's Grand Central Terminal in Midtown Manhattan

-Gossip Girl ended long ago but we fans have not been able to forget this series that left its mark on both the fashion and television worlds.
-In fact, there's a reboot adapted to the new times featuring once again the voice of Kristen Bell as the show's narrator to the delight of fans.
+It's been almost a decade since Gossip Girl ended but we fans have not been able to forget this series that left its mark on both the fashion and television worlds.
+In fact, there's a reboot adapted to the new times that once again features the voice of Kristen Bell as the show's narrator to the delight of fans.

-The plot revolves around the lives of a group of wealthy teenagers from the Upper East Side whose love affairs, betrayals, and secrets are exposed on the Internet by a blogger named Gossip Girl.
-All with the most ostentatious luxury of New York as a backdrop.
+The plot revolves around the lives of a group of wealthy Upper East Side teens whose affairs, betrayals and secrets are exposed on the Internet by a blogger named Gossip Girl.
+All set against the backdrop of New York's swankiest luxury.

-The first episode premiered in 2007 and begins with the unexpected return to the city of the queen of the Upper East Side, Serena van der Woodsen, from a boarding school in Cornwall.
+The first episode premiered in 2007 and begins with the unexpected return to the city of Upper East Side queen Serena van der Woodsen from boarding school in Cornwall.
 Her reappearance surprises her former friends and not everyone will be happy to see her.

 Where is she?